DAN SHUMAKER COLLECTION

 Boeing 21 NB-4

-The NB-4 was the second spin-test NB-1 (BuNo A-6857) and incorporated the same modifications as the NB-3 except that it was fitted with the lighter Lawrance engine, which was moved forward 26 in (66 cm).
-Testing began on July 9, 1925, but again the aircraft was reconverted to standard configuration and delivered as an NB-1."
+The NB-4 was the second spin-test NB-1 (BuNo.
+A-6857) and incorporated the same modifications as the NB-3 except that it was fitted with the lighter Lawrance engine, which was moved forward 26 in (66 cm).
+Testing, also both on wheels and floats, began on July 9, 1925, but also this aircraft was reconverted to standard configuration and delivered as an NB-1."

 Boeing 21 NB-3